 The failure of capitalism as a social system is an imperative to radically transform our neighborhoods – large and small, urban and rural – into spatially rooted, social commons.
-For if we accept that our lived spaces are appropriate starting points for sustainable human development, indeed, possible birthplaces of non-antagonistic and self-mediated relations, we certainly accept that they allow us to create social commons that facilitate the emergence of an ecological society.
-In such a neighborhood-centered society, social commons (in particular, energy, water, soil, food, shelter, communication, learning, and health commons) would frame our lives, from birth to death, involving us in a number of creative and democratic processes.
+For if we accept that our lived spaces are appropriate starting points for sustainable human development, indeed, birthplaces of non-antagonistic and self-mediated relations, they certainly allow us to create a variety of social commons that facilitate the emergence of an ecological society.
+In such a neighborhood-centered society, social commons (in particular, energy, water, soil, food, and health commons) would frame our lives, from birth to death, involving us in a number of creative and democratic processes.
 No one would be excluded from any process that determines our common future.
 No one would be exploited or made expendable.
-Not only would tangible, spatially proximate systems and practices become integral to our lives: they would be instrumental in the decommodification, demilitarization, and detoxification of society.
+Not only would spatially rooted systems and practices become integral to our lives: they would be instrumental in the decommodification, demilitarization, and detoxification of society.
 Democratically controlled and collectively built and sustained from below, self-governing and self-regulating social commons would help us to realize our potential, however, without destroying the biological foundation of all human development.